scotteratigan/electron-dr/README.md

 - Is there a way to streamline login? what does SF client do differently?
 What message does it wait for?

-- xml parsing seems to have broken somewhat - exp shows wrong skills, container is undefined

 - Convert FE to React

 - XML